AnjaBrocklehurst/AnjaBrocklehurst.github.io/_content/Storyline.md

 # Abbreviations and jargon
 GHG - Greenhouse gases
-Scope 1, 2 & 3 are defined by the GHG protocol, for more information please visit (their website)[https://ghgprotocol.org/] Net zero emissions are described in detail by several sources, SBTi being one of them [https://sciencebasedtargets.org/blog/net-zero-jargon-buster-a-guide-to-common-terms]
+Scope 1, 2 & 3 are defined by the GHG protocol, for more information please visit [their website](https://ghgprotocol.org/)<br>
+Net zero emissions are described in detail by several sources, SBTi being one of them [see their website](https://sciencebasedtargets.org/blog/net-zero-jargon-buster-a-guide-to-common-terms)

 # References
 1. Bernoville, Tara.
 2023.
 What is the difference between carbon-neutral, net-zero and climate positive?.
 Plan A. Gathered in April 2025 from: https://plana.earth/academy/what-is-difference-between-carbon-neutral-net-zero-climate-positive